ibnunasir/myinvois-gateway/README.md

     ```

     - Replace placeholder values for `CLIENT_ID` and `CLIENT_SECRET`.
+    - If you are using a `GATEWAY_API_KEY`, uncomment and set that line.
     - The `-d` flag runs the container in detached mode.
     - Access the application at `http://localhost:3000`.
     - To see logs: `docker logs myinvois_gateway`